pingcap/tidb/docs/design/2018-07-22-enhance-propagations.md

  * `ast.GE('>=')`
  * `ast.NE('!=')`

-The `propagateConstantSolver` makes more detailed/explicit filters/constraints, which can be used within other optimization rule.
-For example, in predicate-pushdown optimization, it generates more predicates that can be pushed closer to the data source(TiKV), and thus reduce the amount of data in the whole data path.
+The `propagateConstantSolver` makes more detailed/explicit filters/constraints, which can be used within other optimization rules.
+For example, in the predicate-pushdown optimization, it generates more predicates that can be pushed closer to the data source (TiKV), and thus reduces the amount of data in the whole data path.

-We can further do the optimization by introduce more rules and infer/propagate more constraints from the existings ones, which helps us building better logical plan.
+We can further do the optimization by introducing more rules and inferring/propagating more constraints from the existing ones, which helps us build a better logical plan.

 ## Proposal